-As well as being a Trustee for CYT, Mathew is also a Trustee for Herts Young Homeless, a charity in Hertfordshire focusing on preventing homelessness through positive intervention.
-Outside of work, Mathew’s main passion is motorcycle racing and currently sponsors a British Superstock rider in the British Superbikes series.
+As well as being a Trustee for CYT.
+Mathew is also a Trustee for Herts Young Homeless, a charity in Hertfordshire focusing on preventing homelessness through positive intervention.
+Outside of work, Mathew’s main passion is motorcycle racing and currently sponsors a British Ducati Challenger rider in the British Superbikes Series.

 Victoria Brambini BA (Hons) MRICS

 Victoria is a Chartered Surveyor and Managing Director at Perfect Circle, a property, construction and infrastructure consultancy.
 Her passion for the industry started with a grounding as an Architectural Technician, moving onto working in local government and public procurement for 24 years.
 She has a deep understanding of the fiscal challenges in the public sector and the opportunities that can be created to secure real value for money and strong social impact.

 Through focused leadership and management at Perfect Circle, Victoria encourages collaborative behaviours to drive better project outcomes.
 She is a strong advocate of blending delivery of services from the expertise of national and global business integrated with the specialisms and passions of local SMEs, as the lifeblood of local economies.